01 January - 31 December

 Since the church’s interior renovation in 2009, the stucco ornamentation of the choir and the side naves (1789 André-Martin Vivroux) impress by their beauty and grandeur.
 These works of art depict the Trinity, the Ascension and the Assumption.

-Other valuable works include the 14th century “Sedes Sapientiae” in walnut from the Meuse area, a wooden statue of Saint Anne the Trinity from 1500 from Brabant, a stucco Way of the Cross (1904) by A De Beule of Ghent and a 1765 pulpit from Liege.
+Other valuable works include the 14th century “Sedes Sapientiae” in walnut from the Meuse area, a wooden statue of Virgin and Child with Saint Anne from 1500 from Brabant, a stucco Way of the Cross (1904) by A De Beule of Ghent and a 1765 pulpit from Liege.